10% OF POPULATION

 There is a stark chasm between the standards which exist to protect ESC rights, and their actual enjoyment on the ground and in the daily life of so many.
 That is why our is so critical: we close the chasm between the standards which exist protecting ESC rights, and their actual implementation and enjoyment on the ground.
 We work together with the poor to claim their human rights.

-Our focus is to ensure that those standards are informed by the realities of marginalized individuals, groups and communities, and interpreted to further their dignity and lives.
+Our focus is to ensure that those standards are informed by the realities of marginalised individuals, groups and communities, and interpreted to further their dignity and lives.

 Ultimately, all human rights are interdependent and indivisible.
-We believe that the work we do to strengthen the realization of ESC rights also contributes to more inclusive and equitable societies.
+We believe that the work we do to strengthen the realisation of ESC rights also contributes to more inclusive and equitable societies.

-ESC rights violations hit hardest those who are already most marginalized within society, namely women, indigenous peoples, displaced persons, children, and ethnic and racial minorities.
+ESC rights violations hit hardest those who are already most marginalised within society, namely women, indigenous peoples, displaced persons, children, and ethnic and racial minorities.

 By transforming the basic structures that keep people disadvantaged and disempowered, ESC rights not only uplift individual lives, they also change societal power dynamics.

-GI-ESCR advances the realization of ESC rights throughout the world, tackling the endemic problem of global poverty and social injustice through a human rights framework.
+GI-ESCR advances the realisation of ESC rights throughout the world, tackling the endemic problem of global poverty and social injustice through a human rights framework.